blendle/excon-hypermedia/README.md

 ### shortcuts

-There are several methods available on the `Excon::Response` object for
+While the above examples shows the clean separation between the different concepts like `response`, `resource`, `links`, `properties` and `emeds`.

-ease-of-use:
+Traversing these objects always starts from the response object.
+To make moving around a bit faster, there are several methods available on the `Excon::Response` object for ease-of-use:

 ```ruby
 product.links.class # => Excon::HyperMedia::ResourceObject::Links